Anne Shelton (courtier): Life

-Anne Boleyn was born at Blickling, Norfolk, the daughter of Sir William Boleyn and Lady Margaret Butler, daughter of Thomas Butler, 7th Earl of Ormond, and Joan de Beauchamp.
-She married Sir John Shelton before 1503.
+Anne Boleyn was born at Blickling, Norfolk, the daughter of William Boleyn and Margaret Butler, daughter of Thomas Butler, 7th Earl of Ormond and granddaughter of Joan de Beauchamp.
+She married John Shelton before 1503.

 In 1533, Lady Shelton and her sister, Lady Alice Clere, were placed in charge of the household of the King's daughter, Mary.
 There is some evidence that Lady Shelton was harsh towards the young Mary, often taunting her with Elizabeth's higher status, but it is widely believed that she never resorted to actually hitting the young girl to chastise her.
 She received letters from Queen Anne criticising Mary.
-By July 1536 Sir John Shelton was comptroller of the household established for Mary and Queen Anne Boleyn's daughter, Princess Elizabeth.
+By July 1536 John Shelton was comptroller of the household established for Mary and Queen Anne Boleyn's daughter, Princess Elizabeth.

-In the same year five women were appointed to serve Queen Anne while she was imprisoned in the Tower and to report to Sir William Kingston, the Lieutenant of the Tower, and through him to the King's chief minister, Thomas Cromwell, all that the Queen said.
-These women included Lady Shelton, who had perhaps fallen out with Queen Anne during Henry VIII's affair with Anne's first cousin, Lady Shelton's daughter, Madge Shelton.
-The other women to attend Anne were Sir William Kingston's wife, Lady Mary Kingston; Lady Elizabeth Boleyn, Queen Anne's aunt by marriage; Lady Margaret Coffin, the wife of Queen Anne's Master of the Horse; and Elizabeth Stoner, wife of the King's Serjeant-at-Arms.
-Sir William Kingston described the five as "honest and good women", but Queen Anne said "I thynke [moche onkindnes yn the] kyng to put seche abowt me as I never loved."
-When in 1536 the Queen was arrested and taken to the Tower, Lady Shelton was dismissed from her service.
+In the same year five women were appointed to serve Queen Anne while she was imprisoned in the Tower and to report to William Kingston, the Lieutenant of the Tower, and through him to the king's chief minister, Thomas Cromwell, all that the Queen said.
+These women included Lady Shelton, who had perhaps fallen out with Queen Anne during Henry VIII's affair with Anne's first cousin, Lady Shelton's daughter, Mary Shelton.
+The other women to attend Anne were Kingston's wife, Lady Mary Kingston; Lady Elizabeth Boleyn, Queen Anne's aunt by marriage; Lady Coffin, the wife of Queen Anne's Master of the Horse; and Elizabeth Stoner, wife of the King's Serjeant-at-Arms.
+Kingston described the five as "honest and good women", but Queen Anne said "I thynke [moche onkindnes yn the] kyng to put seche abowt me as I never loved."
+When in 1536 the queen was arrested and taken to the Tower, Lady Shelton was dismissed from her service.
 Four days later Anne Boleyn was executed.
-Historians have debated as to whether Lady Shelton and Mrs Coffin were still in her service at the time, and whether she was one of the "four young ladies" said to have attended and escorted Anne to the scaffold.
+Historians have debated as to whether Lady Shelton and Lady Coffin were still in her service at the time, and whether she was one of the "four young ladies" said to have attended and escorted Anne to the scaffold.

-Lady Shelton was widowed 21 December 1539, and her husband was buried in the chancel of Shelton church.
+Lady Shelton was widowed on 21 December 1539, and her husband was buried in the chancel of Shelton church.
 He was said to have been "a man of great possessions", which he sought to pass on to his heirs contrary to the Statute of Uses.
 When the stratagem came to light after Shelton's death, the lawyers involved were punished, and an Act of Parliament was passed annulling such "crafty conveyances".

 Death

-Anne Shelton died 8 January 1556, at Norwich.
+Lady Shelton died on 8 January 1556, at Norwich.
 It is unknown whether she was buried at Shelton church or Carrow Abbey, but her image appears in the stained glass windows of St. Mary's Church in Shelton.
 Her will was proved at the Consistory Court of Norwich on 1 June 1556.